-After President Franklin D. Roosevelt assumed the presidency in 1933, Alabama Senator Hugh Black established a committee to investigate Brown's allocation of airmail routes, arguing that the routes had gone only to companies friendly to the Hoover administration.
+After President Franklin D. Roosevelt assumed the presidency in 1933, Alabama Senator Hugo Black established a committee to investigate Brown's allocation of airmail routes, arguing that the routes had gone only to companies friendly to the Hoover administration.
 Black's hearings offered serious questions as to the legality of Brown's actions and President Roosevelt decided to suspend the contracts altogether.
 On February 19, 1934, he canceled the contracts and directed the Army Air Corps to take over the service.

 Under General Benjamin Foulois, army pilots began flying the mail over a reduced system of routes.
 Unfortunately for many of the pilots, the army was not up to the task.
 Unlike the original 1918 flights (in which army pilots used army planes and flew only between Washington, D.C. and New York City), the stress of airmail service in 1934 proved deadly.
 Airmail pilots' routes were long and demanding.
 They had become accustomed to flying the mail in all kinds of horrible weather, as demanded by postal officials.